wlmccrae/shapeshifters/journals/lotus_mccrae.md

 3-4 April 2023
 Using VSCode's live-share feature to code and debug as a group.
 We can create and list events.
 Fixed code pushed/merged with an error in the database seeding script.

+Added authentication to protect our routes.
+Added functionality to add and remove an attendee from an event.